mikaelahonen/notebook/README.md

 * `.+` Dot matches any character.
 Plus requires any number of characters, but at least one.
 * `$` End of line.
 Might be also space or a separator character depenging on your list's structure.

-## Replace first character with Capital
+## Replace the first character with Capital
 ### RegeEX
 Find `^(.)`
 Replace `\u\1`